Stand up Paddleboard Care

 Although this is the last thing you want to think about it is worth noting that you can repair a plastic kayak by using a polyethylene repair kit.
 To do this use a propane torch or plastic welder and a polyethylene repair kit to weld the plastic over the affected area.
 We are more than happy to help you through this process so contact us for any other information at [email protected]

-- Store your board in a garage or shed which is out of sunlight and is cool and dry
+Store your board in a garage or shed which is out of sunlight and is cool and dry.
+Never ever store it in a hot place like a tin shed or outside in the direct sunlight.

 Please do not hesitate to call or email us at [email protected] if you have any questions relating to caring for your Weekend Warrior Product!